panva/jose/docs/jwe/flattened/encrypt/classes/FlattenedEncrypt.md

 ▸ **setProtectedHeader**(`protectedHeader`): `this`

-Sets the JWE Protected Header on the FlattenedEncrypt object.
+Sets the JWE Protected Header.
+May only be called once.

 #### Parameters